 This comparison covers what each one does well, where each one falls short, and who should pick what based on real use rather than feature lists.
 None of these tools is wrong.
 They simply solve different problems.
+We have built ooddle alongside the wearable category, not against it, because the answer for many users is to pair a wearable with a protocol that uses the data well.

 Quick Comparison